Dubai Free Zone vs Mainland: Which One Fits Your Business

 A free zone company is licensed by one of the UAE’s free zone authorities — there are dozens, each with its own regulator, activity list and fees.
 You own it outright, no UAE partner needed, and you can usually run it from a flexi-desk rather than a full office.

-The trade-off is that a free zone company can’t sell physical goods directly to UAE consumers without a mainland distributor or agent in the chain — though since March 2025 a free zone company can apply to the Department of Economy and Tourism for a permit to trade in the UAE market, which softens that line for some activities.
+The trade-off is that a free zone company can’t sell physical goods directly to UAE consumers without a mainland distributor or agent in the chain — though since March 2025 a Dubai free zone company can apply to Dubai’s Department of Economy and Tourism for a licence or permit to operate onshore in Dubai, which softens that line for some activities.
+That route is Dubai’s own, under Executive Council Resolution No. 11 of 2025, and it does not apply to financial firms licensed in the DIFC.

 A mainland company is licensed by the emirate’s Department of Economic Development.
 It can trade anywhere in the UAE — retail customers, storefronts, government contracts, the lot.
 For most activities you now own 100% of it; the old rule that you needed a UAE national holding 51% was scrapped in 2021 and only applies to a narrow set of strategic activities today.
 If someone still tells you that you need a local sponsor for an ordinary trading or services business, they are working from old information.